Skip to main content

 When to Worry About Abnormal Cortisol Levels

 If you're having symptoms that make it hard to go about your daily life, especially if you also have trouble sleeping, a sudden change in appetite, or a weakened immune system, you should see a doctor.
 They can check your stress hormone levels with blood tests, saliva samples, or urine samples and help you figure out if you need more tests or treatment.
-Keep in mind that your body's response to stress is complicated, and getting help from a professional will make sure you get the right care.

 Download the app and take the first step toward a life free from anxiety and burnout